sankarvj/datasync/README.md

                             	requester string
                             	agent     string
                             	created   time.Time
-                            	adapter.Localmodel //Embed localmodel
+                            	adapter.BaseModel //Embed BaseModel
                             }

-    2) So that all the methods declared under Localmodel is promoted to be accessed via other models inherit it
+    2) So that all the methods declared under BaseModel is promoted to be accessed via other models inherit it

                             ticket.MarkAsLocal()
                             ticket.UpdateLocalId(id int64)